Pre-trial detention: Sweden

 A person may be held in custody normally for no more than 14 days (or seven days if the degree of suspicion is reasonable suspicion).
 After the period, a new hearing is held to determine whether or not häktning should be extended.
 For suspects under age 18, "serious reasons" for detention decisions are needed and should be notified to court.
 From July 2021, a person remanded under häktning cannot be held in custody for longer than six to nine months in total (three months for minors).

 When a person is facing less serious crimes, they are given a summary penalty order by prosecutors.
 A person who was remanded but was not sentenced or freed after trial is entitled to financial compensation, which is determined by the Chancellor of Justice.
 The compensation can vary, but it is usually 30,000 SEK for the first month; 20,000 SEK for every subsequent month, up to and including the sixth month; and 15,000 SEK for every month after that.
 Any loss of income is also compensated.
 In 2007, 1200 people were compensated.

 If a prisoner is sentenced, the remand time counts as part of the prison time, such that less time remains after the trial.
 The Committee for the Prevention of Torture of the Council of Europe has repeatedly criticised pre-trial detention in Sweden for the high percentage of cases where restrictions on communication are applied.
 In Sweden, communication restrictions include no visits, no telephone calls, no newspapers, and no TV.

+Turkey

+Pretrial detention in Turkey, as illustrated in the case of several politicians, has in some instances extended for periods exceeding seven years.
+This practice has drawn scrutiny from international human rights bodies, which have raised concerns about the justification for such prolonged detention, particularly when it involves individuals charged with offenses related to political speech.
+The European Court of Human Rights has issued judgments calling for release in specific cases, finding violations of rights to liberty and freedom of expression.
+The continuation of detention despite these rulings highlights ongoing debates regarding legal procedures and compliance with international human rights standards.

+Recent rulings in Turkey have applied pretrial detention differently in separate cases.
+In one instance, courts ordered the continued pretrial detention of two journalists charged in connection with their reporting, while granting pretrial release on bail to two individuals accused of assaulting a journalist.
+More recently, the use of pretrial detention has been highlighted by the case of Istanbul Mayor Ekrem İmamoğlu, who has been held in pretrial custody since March after prosecutors accused him of 142 corruption offenses carrying potential sentences totaling between 828 and 2,352 years, a move widely viewed in the context of his status as a leading political rival to President Recep Tayyip Erdoğan.